Chrysocephalum semipapposum

 Chrysocephalum semipapposum, commonly known as clustered everlasting is a perennial shrub native to Australia.
 Clustered everlasting belongs to the family Asteraceae.
 C. semipapposum produces terminal flowers heads in clusters, mainly between spring and early summer with silver-grey appearing stems and branches.
-It grows up to 40cm high and 60 cm high, although there have been some varieties which can grow up to 1 m.
+It grows up to 40 cm high and 60 cm high, although there have been some varieties which can grow up to 1 m.
 C. semipapposum is often confused with Chrysocephalum apiculatum or 'yellow buttons', due to their similar appearances.
 C. semipapposum has 4 different subspecies, however they lack distinctive qualities and are often hard to identify.
 C. semipapposum is endemic to Australia and can be found in multiple states, most notably within Victoria.
 The plant is found in a variety of habitats including dry rocky regions.
 Clustered everlasting often grows sparsely and is rarely found in abundance and can be mistaken for a weed.
 Clustered everlasting has many uses, including as a source of nectar for butterflies, cut flowers or as an addition to a garden.

 Description

 Chrysocephalum semipapposum is a perennial herbaceous shrub, which is highly variable.
-Generally, the erect shrub is 15-60 cm high, and is sprawling in nature, with its width up to 40cm.
-Despite this general 60cm height cap, there have been forms of Chrysocephalum semipapposum found up to 1 metre tall.
+Generally, the erect shrub is 15–60 cm high, and is sprawling in nature, with its width up to 40 cm.
+Despite this general 60 cm height cap, there have been forms of Chrysocephalum semipapposum found up to 1 metre tall.

 Chrysocephalum semipapposum can be sometimes mistaken for a weed.